slynn1324/BambuStudioWebHookProxy/README.md

 I don't run Windows, so this currently doesn't support Windows builds.
 It should be easy to do, but I don't have a way to build it out.

+## buy me a beer

+If you find this useful and feel so inclinced, https://paypal.me/slynn1324.
+Otherwise, simply enjoy.